Organic Ingredients

 Slippery Elm Bark (Ulmus rubra)

-Native to the eastern and central United States and eastern Canada, slippery elm is most commonly found in the Appalachian Mountains.
-The inner bark of the slippery elm tree contains the medicinal qualities which make it a useful remedy for indigestion, colds, sore throats, and skin wounds.*
+Native to the eastern and central United States and eastern Canada, slippery elm is most commonly found in the Appalachian Mountains.1 The inner bark of the slippery elm tree contains qualities which make it useful for managing indigestion, colds, sore throats, and skin wounds.

 Marshmallow Root (Althea officinalis)

-Marshmallow may have originated in Europe and central Asia and has probably been used by humans for thousands of years; pollen from a related species was found in 60,000-year-old Neanderthal grave.
-Today, it grows much throughout Europe and in many regions of North America.
-The part used medicinally is the root.*
+Marshmallow may have originated in Europe and central Asia and has probably been used by humans for thousands of years; pollen from a related species was found in 60,000-year-old Neanderthal grave.1 Today, it grows much throughout Europe and in many regions of North America.
+The part used in our products is the root.

 Rhubarb Root (Rheum officinale/palmatum)

-Rheum palmatum, the easier of the rhubarb species to locate for medicinal purposes, is a plant native to western China and eastern Tibet; Rheum officinale is currently cultivated only in gardens in temperate regions of the world.
-There is also Rheum rhababrarum and R. rhapositum, which are garden varieties used mainly in cooking.
-Only rhubarb's taproot is used medicinally and it must be at least three years old, though it is suggested that roots six to ten years old are actually most effective.*
+Rheum palmatum, the easier of the rhubarb species to locate, is a plant native to western China and eastern Tibet; Rheum officinale is currently cultivated only in gardens in temperate regions of the world.
+1 There is also Rheum rhababrarum and R. rhapositum, which are garden varieties used mainly in cooking.2 Only rhubarb’s taproot is used to help with digestion and must be at least three years old, though it is suggested that roots six to ten years old are actually most effective.

 Guar Gum (Cyamopsis tetragonoloba)